Residensi Wilayah (RUMAWIP) is one of the initiatives by the government to help Malaysians to own their first property.

 - and three rooms with strata title ownership.

 4. What are the property types and prices?

 - Price: RM 63, 000 (KL and Putrajaya), RM 52, 000 (Labuan)

 - Price: RM 63, 001 – RM 150, 000

 - Built-up: 650 sf

 - Price: RM 150, 001-RM 300,000

-5. It is selling below the market price
+5. Are the units selling below the market price?

 Nevertheless, a 10-year moratorium is imposed where the purchased house cannot be transferred or sold to a new owner without the government’s permission, unless to the closest family members or heirs like spouses or children ONLY.